Most of us want to know where our hard-earned money is going. One area that can get a little fuzzy at times is charitable giving.

 The organization grades each charity on an A-F scale based on several factors, many of which speak to good stewardship of funds.

-Here are the veterans/military charities that CharityWatch ranks the highest as of late 2020.
+Here are the veterans/military charities that CharityWatch ranks the highest as of May 2021.

 Top Choices Among Veterans Charities